 Help them understand how the money will help

 Give them a repayment timeline with applicable interest.

 Turn this agreement into a document with signatures from both sides.

 04. Bank business loans

-The U.S. Census Bureau reports that bank loans comprise 99.9% of external financing for small businesses.
+The U.S. Census Bureau reports that bank loans comprise 99.9% of external financing for small businesses (see our guide on how to get a startup loan).
 However, we need to learn more about lending practices in relation to how they contribute to an ever changing economy.
 (Note: The FDIC and the Census are conducting a survey of 2,000 banks of all sizes across the U.S and expect to publish their findings in 2024.)

 In the meantime, if you run an established business with strong credit and collateral, you might want to figure out how to get a business loan from a bank.
 See what financing options you qualify for, whether for equipment, commercial rental loans, business lines of credit or business credit cards.

 From dentists to influencers and retirees, angel investors represent a more diverse investing crowd than ever before.
 And the New York Times reports that the research firm Pitchbook stated that some 3,000 new angel investors made their first deal in 2022, up from 2,725 investors in 2011.